TenebrisOS/Locats/README.md

 ## Usage
 After completing the program's dependencies, run ```main.py <interface>``` as root.
 If you don't specify the wireless interface, the program will run on ```wlan0```.

-## Accuracy
-The program works better when few wireless devices are nearby.
-It is less accurate on public spaces such as malls.

 ## Known Issues
 - If you run into python module found error.
 Make sure to install those modules using sudo.
 After all it depends on each system's installation.
 - If the program does not show any client or access point, try enabling monitor mode manually and disable it from the script

 ## Features
-- [x] Detecting stations (clients)
+- [x] Detecting stations (clients) The program works better when few wireless devices are nearby.
+It is less accurate on public spaces such as malls.
 - [X] Identifying them (json file, the user should append)
 - [X] Identifying networks with many access points (json file to append, the program will recognize the access point even if the mac address is not exactly matching)